Hockey Operations

 Nick Lehr – Goaltending Coach

-Nick Lehr returns for his second stint as Goaltending Coach after previously serving in the role for the 2018-19 season.
+Nick Lehr enters his third season as Goaltending Coach for the Bruins during the 2023-24 Season.
 Lehr also served as the Goalie Director with the Beijing Junior Kings in Beijing, China, as part of the Los Angeles Kings Goalie Development Program from 2019 to 2021.
 Lehr has previously worked with Minnesota Advancement Program (MAP) and MEGA Goaltending.
 Lehr has been associated with the Blaine-based goaltending program since the beginning of his playing career and has been coaching on and off since high school.

-Prior to joining the Bruins in a coaching capacity, Lehr played four seasons at the University of Minnesota where he graduated in 2018 with a degree in Business and Marketing Education.
-The Roseville, MN, native is the most decorated goaltender in Austin Bruins history having played three years in a Bruins uniform between 2011 and 2014.
+Before joining the Bruins in a coaching capacity, Lehr played four seasons at the University of Minnesota, where he graduated in 2018 with a degree in Business and Marketing Education.
+The Roseville, MN, native is the most decorated goaltender in Austin Bruins history, having played three years in a Bruins uniform between 2011 and 2014.
 He currently holds team records as a Goalie in appearances, minutes, fewest goals allowed, and wins in a season.
 He was also named to the NAHL All-Central team for his efforts during the 2013-14 campaign.

 Scouting Department